Kravice Falls, Montenegro, Perast and the Beautiful Bay of Kotor

 by Nick Taylor and Barbara Nevins Taylor

-We drove southwest out of Mostar though our final destination was southeast.
+We drove southwest out of Mostar though the final destination on our Balkans trip was southeast and Montenegro.
 We planned the detour to see the waterfalls at Kravica, which locals described as spectacular.
 Lonely Planet’s Eastern Europe guide calls them a “splendid . . . mini-Niagara.”

 The road took us up and across a stark plateau, then descended through a series of small towns until we saw the signs to Kravica with a falling water logo.
 Soon we entered a sprawling, dusty parking lot with a smattering of trees.
 One was free and we parked beneath its shade.
 The heat wave was still blistering the Balkans, with high 90s F.